NOAA-GFDL/MDTF-diagnostics/diagnostics/top_heaviness_metric/doc/top_heaviness_metric.rst

 The currently package consists of following functionalities:

-(1) Calculation of percentage of variance explained by two base functions (idealized deep convection profile, idealized deep stratiform profile)
+(1) Calculation of the fractional variance of vertical velocity at each grid point explained by two base functions (i.e., idealized deep convection profile, idealized deep stratiform profile)

-(2) Calculation of top-heaviness ratio (O2/O1)
+(2) Calculation of the top-heaviness ratio (O2/O1)

 (3) Other analysis (to be added soon)